veudal/eChess/README.md

 # About

-A programm to play chess against friends on one device made with C# / WPF.
+A programm for windows to play chess against friends on one device made with C# / WPF.
 Planning to continue this project and introduce online feature as well as performance improvments and all chess rules (en passent and castling).

 [Download](https://github.com/SagMeinenNamen/eChess/releases/download/v1.0/eChess.exe)